Rallen13/rancid-tomatillos/README.md

 The goals for this project were to:

-   - Gain competency with React fundamentals.
+   - Gain competency with React fundamentals
-   - Work with an API to receive data.
+   - Work with an API to receive data
-   - Solidify the code review process.
+   - Solidify the code review process
-   - Learn how to test React components and asynchronous JS with Cypress.
+   - Learn how to test React components and asynchronous JS with Cypress
-   - Practice refactoring.
+   - Practice refactoring
    - Create a multi-page UX using Router

 This application was created using Webpack, which is a modular bundler used to group HTML, CSS, and JavaScript files into more efficient files for a browser to read.